Grimont Castle

 Around 1700 a long building, still visible, was built on the left of the courtyard.

-Finally joining his family in Gland in 1802, Jean-Bapiste de Poligny
+Finally joining his family in Gland in 1802, Jean-Bapiste de Poligny died there a few years later, on May 31, 1813.

 His widow Anne, is afraid to be left alone with her four daughters (Agnès, Louise, Lucile and Adèle) and then decides to sell the property.